Introduction to Online Control: The Bellman Equation

-Notice that this is a linear program!
-The number of variables is $|S|$, and the number of constraints is $|S|\times |A|$, which can be solved in polynomial time in the number of states and actions.
-The feasibility of this linear program is not immediate, but will be established in the next section.
+This program has $|S|$ variables and $|S|\,|A|$ constraints, so it can be solved in polynomial time in the numbers of states and actions.
+The next theorem shows that its unique optimum is precisely the optimal value function.

+\begin{theorem} The unique optimal solution of the above linear program is the optimal value function $\bv^*$. \end{theorem}

+\begin{proof} First, $\bv^*$ is feasible, since it satisfies the Bellman optimality equation and therefore all Bellman inequalities.